ipfs/kubo/docs/config.md

 - `EnableRelayHop`
 Enables HOP relay for the node.
 If this is enabled, the node will act as an intermediate (Hop Relay) node in relay circuits for connected peers.

+- `EnableAutoRelay`
+Enables automatic relay for this node.
+If the node is a HOP relay (`EnableRelayHop` is true) then it will advertise itself as a relay through the DHT.
+Otherwise, the node will test its own NAT situation (dialability) using passively discovered AutoNAT services.
+If the node is not publicly reachable, then it will seek HOP relays advertised through the DHT and override its public address(es) with relay addresses.

+- `EnableAutoNATService`
+Enables the AutoNAT service for this node.
+The service allows peers to discover their NAT situation by requesting dial backs to their public addresses.
+This should only be enabled on publicly reachable nodes.

 ### `ConnMgr`